neuromechanist/emgio/README.md

 [![Tests](https://github.com/neuromechanist/emgio/actions/workflows/tests.yml/badge.svg)](https://github.com/neuromechanist/emgio/actions/workflows/tests.yml)
 [![codecov](https://codecov.io/gh/neuromechanist/emgio/branch/main/graph/badge.svg?token=63EDIA9TWD)](https://codecov.io/gh/neuromechanist/emgio)

 A Python package for EMG data import/export and manipulation.
-This package provides a unified interface for working with EMG data from various systems (Trigno, Noraxon, OTB) and exporting to standardized formats like EDF.
+This package provides a unified interface for working with EMG data from various systems (Trigno, EEGLAB, OTB, etc) and exporting to standardized formats like EDF and BDF with harmonized metadata.

+The determination of the EDF/BDF format is based on the dynamic range of the data.
+If the data is within the range of 16-bit integers (~90dB), the EDF format is used.
+Otherwise, the BDF format is used.
+This is to ensure that the data is stored in the most efficient format possible.
+This determination is made automatically using SVD decomposition and/or FFT to determine the dynamic range of the data.

 ## Features

 - Import EMG data from multiple systems:
+  - EEGLAB set files (supported)
   - Delsys Trigno (supported)
+  - OTB Systems (supported)
+  - EDF (supported)
   - Noraxon (planned)
-  - OTB Systems (planned)

 - Export to standardized formats:
   - EDF with channels.tsv metadata
 - Data manipulation: